kandoradev/kandoradev/README.md

 -💻 I’m interested in constantly discovering new technologies, building user-friendly applications and connections with passionate developers.

--🕹️ I’m currently learning Javascript/MERN for Full-Stack Development and C++ for problem-solving/leetcode.
+-🕹️ I’m currently learning Javascript/MERN for Full-Stack Development and problem-solving/leetcode.

 -✉️ kandoradev@gmail.com, or find me on instagram -> @kandor.a